-Turkey‘s foreign affairs are not bound within the Mediterranean region rather its entanglements have rippled far more in other regions.
+Turkey‘s foreign relations are not bound within the Mediterranean region rather its entanglements have rippled far more in other regions.
 Regional rivalry with the UAE is one of the contours of the Turkish foreign policy which has posed a grave threat to the peace of the region.
 Turkey suspects the UAE’s involvement in the 2016 coup attempt and in supporting People’s Protection Units (YPG) and a separatist Kurdish group, Kurdistan Workers’ Party (PKK).

 Turkey and Syria: For the Buffer Zone

 In Northern Syria, Turkey has imposed its interests particularly against Bashar al-Assad’s government and its functioning YPG soldiers.
 Turkey has backed the Syrian rebels who are trying to topple the autocratic regime of the Syrian leader, Bashar al Assad.
 Although it has lost in securing favorable grounds in Syria, Turkey still continues to protect its areas so that it does not have to welcome a huge number of refugees within its territory.